-Indicator Indicator Description Verifier

-FAC 2 10 1 Has the Company provided changing rooms where employees, visitors and contractors may be expected to change clothing at Y, N
+Indicator Indicator Description Verifier FAC 2 10 1 Has the Company provided changing rooms where employees, visitors and contractors may be expected to change clothing at work?
+Y, N

-work?

-FAC 2 10 2 Whenever employees are required to wear protective clothing, are changing rooms equipped with storage facilities for street clothes and separate storage facilities for the protective clothing?
+Indicator Indicator Description Verifier FAC 2 10 2 Whenever employees are required to wear protective clothing, are changing rooms equipped with storage facilities for street clothes and separate storage facilities for the protective clothing?
 Y, N FAC 2 10 3 Are facilities provided segregated in accordance with cultural norms and to ensure the expected privacy and necessary security of each gender?
 Y, N FAC 2 10 4 Is a secure means provided to employees, contractors and visitors for the storage of personal valuables during working hours?
 Y, N